April 23. Kazinform's timeline of major events

 EVENTS

-2004 – The National Academic Library of Kazakhstan is established in Astana.

-2009 – Kazakh President Nursultan Nazarbayev signs the Law On amendments to the Law of Kazakhstan On holidays of Kazakhstan.
-Henceforth Nauryz is celebrated on March 21-23.
+2009 – The Kazakh President signs the law on the introduction of changes to the law of Kazakhstan on holidays.

-2010 – the National Library of Kazakhstan is one of the first in Central Asia to build a mono-rail delivery system Telelift to bring books from depositaries to reading halls within a couple of minutes.
+2010 – The National Library of Kazakhstan becomes one of the first libraries in Central Asia where the mono-rail transport system Telelift was installed.

-2010 – Kazakh President Nursultan Nazarbayev is awarded the title of the Doctor Honoris Causa of the Korean University.

-2017 – Kazakh Biali Bikenov becomes and laureate of the Merci, Maestro!
-International contest of young pianists in The Youngest Pianist nomination.
+2017 – Kazakhstan National Art University student Biali Bikenov wins in the category of the Youngest Performer at the international contest of young pianists Merci, Maestro!

-2018 – An official opening of the Baldyrgan children’s development centre takes place in Beijing.

-2019 – Kazakhstani filed and track athlete Mikhail Litvin sets two records of Kazakhstan in the men’s 400 m race at the Asian Field and Track Championship in Doha.
-He scored 45.38 seconds in the semifinal, and 45.25 in the final.
+2021 – The memorandum of cooperation between the Republican Public Association World Association of Kazakhs and International Union World Congress of Tatars is signed.